 Predicting protein structure has been revolutionized by machine learning over the past two years.
 A similar breakthrough in protein design has now been reported in the journal Science.
-The researchers from the Baker lab at the University of Washington demonstrate that machine learning makes the design of proteins much more accurate and faster.
+The researchers from the Baker lab at the University of Washington demonstrate that machine learning makes the design of proteins much more accurate and faster with a robust deep learning-based protein sequence prediction method called ProteinMPNN.
 This could lead to the discovery of many new vaccines, treatments, carbon-capture tools, and sustainable biomaterials.

 Though deep learning has revolutionized protein structure prediction, Rosetta, a physically-based approach, has been used to generate almost all experimentally characterized de novo protein designs.
 A deep learning-based method for designing proteins, ProteinMPNN, is presented, which delivers outstanding results both in silico and in experiments.

 ProteinMPNN is a deep learning algorithm-based protein sequence design method.
 It employs a neural network to analyze large sets of protein data and identify patterns that can be used to create new proteins with specific properties.

 Protein design challenges can be addressed by coupling amino acid sequences at different positions between single or multiple chains.
 ProteinMPNN is able to recover 52.4% of protein sequences on native protein backbones, while Rosetta is able to recover 32.9% of sequences.
 By incorporating noise during training, it is possible to improve sequence recovery on protein structure models, as well as produce sequences that encode structures more robustly when compared to those predicted by structure prediction algorithms.
 A wide range of protein monomers, cyclic homo-oligomers, tetrahedral nanoparticles, and target binding proteins can be rescued using X-ray crystallography, cryoEM, and functional studies using ProteinMPNN, which is highly accurate and useful.